JaneliaSciComp/hortacloud-importer/README.md

 You must use -f option for setting your tif stack as input.

-## Convert Tiff Slices on the Janelia LSF cluster
+## Convert Tiff Slices or N5/Zarr datasets on the Janelia LSF cluster

 1. Create an input folder for putting your tiff slices.
 2. Copy your tiff slices to the input folder.